 \section{Abstract}

-We introduce the concept of a sum-rank saturating system and outline its correspondence to a covering properties of a sum-rank metric code.
-We consider the problem of determining the shortest sum-rank-$\rho$-saturating systems of a fixed dimension, which is equivalent to the covering problem in the sum-rank metric.
+We introduce the concept of a sum-rank saturating system and outline its correspondence to covering properties of a sum-rank metric code.
+We consider the problem of determining the shortest length of a sum-rank-$\rho$-saturating system of a fixed dimension, which is equivalent to the covering problem in the sum-rank metric.
 We obtain upper and lower bounds on this quantity.
 We also give constructions of saturating systems arising from geometrical structures.

 \keywords{{ Saturating sets, linear sets, sum-rank metric codes, covering radius}}

 {\bf MSC2020.} 05B40, 11T71, 51E20, 52C17, 94B75